-Calendar widgets can be used to display a Microsoft Exchange calendar on the dashboard.
+Calendar widgets are configured in the type calendarWidget or one of its subitems.
+They can be used to display a Microsoft Exchange calendar on the dashboard.

 The attributes can be set in the page customization or they can be set in the associated Admin Tool script.
 Please keep in mind that the script parameters always overwrite the respective attributes.